pedro-w/opendylan/documentation/hacker-guide/source/compiler/environment-protocols.rst

    :signature: address-read-memory-contents *server*, *addr*, ``#key`` *size*, *format*, *from-index*, *to-index* => *printable-strings*, *nxt*

-   :param server: an instance of :class:`<server>`
+   :parameter server: an instance of :class:`<server>`
-   :param addr: The base address, an instance of :class:`<address>`
+   :parameter addr: The base address, an instance of :class:`<address>`
-   :param #key size: The granularity at which to read the data, defaults
+   :parameter #key size: The granularity at which to read the data, defaults
 		     to ``#"word"``, the runtime platform word-size.
-   :param #key format: The format directive for the imported data.
+   :parameter #key format: The format directive for the imported data.
 		       An instance of :class:`<address-display-format>`
-   :param #key from-index: An index interpreted according to the ``size`` parameter,
+   :parameter #key from-index: An index interpreted according to the ``size`` parameter,
 		      from which to read the first object.
 Default zero.
 		      An instance of :drm:`<integer>`
-   :param #key to-index: An index
+   :parameter #key to-index: An index
 		      from which to read the last object.
 Default 7 An instance of :drm:`<integer>`
    :return printable-strings: an instance of :drm:`<sequence>`